-Miller coached two All Americans, six All-Region and 47 All-Conference selections, including current San Francisco 49ers wide receiver Joe Hastings.
-In addition to Hastings, he also recruited and signed Trey Lewis, Cary Williams and Michael Wilhoite who have all played in the NFL.
+Miller coached two All Americans, six All-Region and 47 All-Conference selections, including current Carolina Panthers’ Offensive Lineman Brian Folkerts.
+In addition to Folkerts, he also recruited and signed Cary Williams and Michael Wilhoite, Joe Hastings and Trey Lewis who have all played in the NFL.

 With the Ichabods, Miller also served as offensive line coach, where his line blocked for the program’s all-time leading rusher and all-time leading passer.
 Miller also served as the team’s academic coordinator, producing two Academic All-Americans, five Academic All-Region, and 74 Academic All-Conference winners.